 Parents as Teachers (PAT)

-The Parents as Teachers (PAT) program is a new home visit program for pregnant women and new moms in the Shreveport and Monroe areas.
-The families enrolled in the program are supported from pregnancy through kindergarten.
+Parents as Teachers (PAT) provides family coaching and support program for pregnant women and new moms in Shreveport, Monroe, and surrounding parishes.
+Families enrolled in the service are supported from pregnancy through kindergarten.

-Parent Educators incorporate personal visits in the home, group meetings for PAT-enrolled parents, health and developmental screenings for PAT-enrolled children, and a resource network to help PAT-enrolled families reach their goals and address their needs.
+Parent educators work side-by-side with you and your family to help you achieve the goals you set for yourselves.
+They incorporate personal visits, group meetings for PAT-enrolled parents, health and developmental screenings for PAT-enrolled children, and a resource network to help PAT-enrolled families reach their goals and address their needs.

-Contact a nurse directly: Call or email the nurse listed for your parish in the table.
-You can call the nurse even if you just want more information about the program.
+Contact a parent educator directly: Call or email the parent educator listed for your parish in the table.
+You can call even if you just want more information about the program.

 |OPH Region||Eligible Parishes||Supervisor Contact Info|

 Breastfeeding Resources and Support

 LABreastfeedingSupport.org: Enter your zip code to find a list of breastfeeding resources near you, including community breastfeeding support/education groups, WIC clinics, and other helpful programs.
 New statewide and local resources are being added on a regular basis.

 - Breastmilk Counts can help you decide if breastfeeding is right for you and offers information about breastfeeding your baby.

 - Best for Babes has information, facts, answers and support to help you with breastfeeding.